wildlife internships

-Piedmont Wildlife Center’s Wildlife Conservation Internship is geared towards individuals 18 years and older who are interested in conservation research, education, and working with an environmental non-profit.
-Interns will learn to:
+Piedmont Wildlife Center’s Wildlife Internship is geared towards individuals 18 years and older who are interested in conservation research, education, and working with an environmental non-profit.

 This paid internship is part-time (20 hours/week) for a minimum of 12 weeks.
 Most hours occur during normal business hours, though occasional weekend work is available.
 Exact start and end dates are flexible.